SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 If the online platform you are using declares its carbon or electricity efficiencies (and it’s likely that it does not) it will help you understand which factors use electricity when using the web service.
 The company’s data centre and where in the world it is located, how much data the service transmists to and from your network, how efficiently their (often proprietary) software is conceived, and the energy ratings of the computing device you use are all critical factors – and extremely difficult to find!

-**Decisions regarding the way you present your results**
+## Publishing your data

 In this area, the key is to take advantage of infrastructure that is used by as many people as possible in order to reduce the carbon footprint per capita.
-Ad-hoc, tailored solutions are basically the most resource-intensive and should be avoided as much as possible.
+Ad-hoc, tailored solutions are the most resource-intensive and should be avoided where possible.

 **Making (primary) data available**

-Humanities projects with a strong digital component usually include the production of primary data in their expected output (for instance in their Data Management Plan), but research in general, even classical Humanities research without a strong digital component, combines and/or creates primary resources such as texts, images, videos, audios.
-The simple fact that your research project deals with a specific combination of sources, connected by the research question you work on, could make it worth for you to present this data as a publication per se (in the framework of the rights associated with this data).
-This type of publication can be included in your publication list or integrated to a data paper publication (on data papers, see [Schöpfel et al., 2019](https://halshs.archives-ouvertes.fr/halshs-02284548/document)).
+Humanities projects with a strong digital component usually include the production of primary data in their expected outputs (as detailed in their Data Management Plan), but research in general, even classical Humanities research without a strong digital component, combines and/or creates primary resources such as texts, images, video, and audio.
+The simple fact that your research project deals with a specific combination of sources, connected by the research question you work on, could make it worthwhile to present this data as a publication itself (within the framework of rights associated with the data).
+This type of publication can be included in your publication list or integrated into a data paper publication (on data papers, see [Schöpfel et al., 2019](https://halshs.archives-ouvertes.fr/halshs-02284548/document)).

 Primary data should be hosted in a stable, sustainable environment that will provide access and reuse (reuse is key here in terms of environmental footprint).
 Research, Teaching and Cultural Heritage Institutions usually provide in-house, state-of-the art solutions (such as nextcloud) on dedicated servers.
 In some countries (like in France), national infrastructures offer this type for services as well.
 You can also decide to use trusted repositories like github or zenodo.
 The key here is to avoid one-shot solutions and maximise mutualisations.
 This is also in general the best way to ensure multiple site archiving and hence making sure your data will not disappear in a server crash.
-For more in-depth information on Sustainability and Archiving Strategies, see above (Sustainable preservation and archiving).

 **Publishing your results**

 Following up on the idea that mutualized infrastructure reduces the carbon footprint, the publication on massive preprint servers like [ArXiv ](https://arxiv.org/)or [HAL](https://hal.archives-ouvertes.fr/) presents an excellent ratio in terms of visibility/resource consumptions.
 Green Open Access is actually green (see [here](https://en.wikipedia.org/wiki/Open_access#Definitions) the difference between Green and Gold OA).

-Gold Open Access, comes with a few caveats.
+Gold Open Access comes with a few caveats.
 First, like for any other website, the fancier the hosting, the more resource-intensive.
 Pop-ups, banners, pictures, videos on the publisher’s website are loaded every time the paper is accessed and generating a substantial CO2 footprint.
 What is more, a wide array of well-established publishers harvests researchers’ data ([data tracking](https://www.dfg.de/download/pdf/foerderung/programme/lis/datentracking_papier_en.pdf)), which is not only problematic in terms of data privacy, but also in terms of environmental impact that comes from harvesting, storing, and using the tracked data.